 - Add the ground mixture to the fried cashew.
 Mix well and remove any lumps.

-- Add 2 table spoons of milk to the rava mixture.
+- Add the milk to the rava mixture. and mix it.

 - Mix again and take small portion of the rava mixture and try forming a ladoo.